 It depends!
 Most students in a program leading to a Secondary Education teaching certificate have three advisors (major/minor/education).
 Students in Elementary Education have only one advisor.
-Most Career Option students will have two advisors, one in their major/program and one in their minor.
+Most Human Development students will have two advisors, one in their major/program and one in their minor.
 List of advisors

 Will my advisor tell me what courses to take?